pypa/pip/docs/html/user_guide.rst

 .. note::

+    This option only applies to packages from indexes, not local files.
+Local package files are allowed regardless of the ``--uploaded-prior-to`` setting. e.g., ``pip install /path/to/package.whl`` or packages from ``--find-links`` directories.

-    This option only works with package indexes that provide upload-time metadata (such as PyPI).
-When upload-time information is not available, packages are not filtered and installation continues normally.
+    This option requires package indexes that provide upload-time metadata (such as PyPI).
+If the index does not provide upload-time metadata for a package file, pip will fail immediately with an error message indicating that upload-time metadata is required when using ``--uploaded-prior-to``.

 You can combine this option with other filtering mechanisms like constraints files: